adammillerio/beets-pipeline/README.md

 | SUBSONIC_CLIENT | beets-pipeline | Client string to provide to Subsonic |
 | SUBSONIC_VERSION | 1.15.0 | API version to use |
 | SUBSONIC_FORMAT | json | Format of the API response |

+### DJ Tools

+By default this pipeline enables key and BPM analysis workflows, which are useful for DJ tools.
+If you don't want this.
+Then set the `DISABLE_DJ_TOOLS` environment variable to true.

 ### Version Configuration